Mental health problems can affect anybody at any time. Edinburgh Napier University offers a range of services to support students:

 Wellbeing & Inclusion Team

 The Student Wellbeing & Inclusion Team offer services to help you feel content, healthy and supported.
-Unfortunately, due to Covid-19, their face-to-face services have been paused, but support is still available online.
 You can find out more on myNapier.

 Counselling & Mental Wellbeing